-Edenpixel brings you the hottest gadget blogs.
+Edenpixel brings you the hottest modern gadgets.
 Technology surrounds us and we cannot live without it.
 New gizmos are invented all the time and the most trivial of devices are smart, with an electronic chip for a ‘brain’.

-Gadgets are getting more sophisticated and the demand is high.
-So the challenge is, make better but smaller.
+Technology is getting more sophisticated in the modern world and the demand is high.
+So, the challenge is to make gadgets more efficient.

 The processing power of electronic devices doubles every two years.
 So in two years, the device will have a double performance.

-To better explain this exponential growth, it was not very long ago during the first landing on the moon, that computers had a processor similar to a mere analog watch.
+To better explain this exponential growth, it was not very long ago during the first landing on the moon, that computers had a processor similar to an analog watch.

 Some companies have introduced the ipad to it’s cockpit, operated by pilots to carry out numerous performance calculations including the configuration of the aircraft’s take-off.

 Also, Virgin has unveiled a full-scale model of it’s Galactic Spaceship 2 where the price for a ticket to space will cost $ 175,000.